oroinc/documentation/admin_guide/security/admin_capabilities.rst

 -------------------

 This capability is meaningful for Enterprise users only.
-If it is enabled, users can :ref:`download <user-guide-getting-started-my-user-outlook>` the latest version of the OroCRM add-in for Outlook.
+If it is enabled, users can :ref:`download <doc-my-user-view-page-general>` the latest version of the OroCRM add-in for Outlook.

 If :ref:`OroCRM is synchronized with Outlook <user-guide-synch-outlook>`, you can use the add-in to synchronize contacts, tasks, and calendar events between OroCRM and your Outlook account.
 You can also associate emails to accounts,